-Ready to hit the trails with a fresh new pair of running shorts?
-Our team researched over 20 pairs of the best women's running shorts and rigorously tested 9 to find you the best for your experience and budget.
+Our team of lady runners researched over 40 pairs of the best women's running shorts before buying and rigorously testing 12 to find you the optimal pair for your experience and budget.
 Our experts ran these shorts on dirt roads, paved roads, long mountain loops, and while cross-training to put them to the test.
-Whether you're starting your running hobby or consistently run dozens of miles a week, we are confident we've made it easy for you to find the right option for your needs.Related: Best Running Shirts for Women
+While running over a hundred miles combined, we got to know which pairs perform a step or more ahead of the competition.
+Whether you're starting your running hobby or consistently run dozens of miles a week, we are confident we've made it easy for you to find the right option for your needs.Related: Best Running Shirts for Women of 2021

 When it comes to long runs, it's no secret that you are going to sweat, and having a material that can wick away this moisture is key to keeping you comfortable and dry.
 The Lululemon Speed Up has just that.
-It has a lightweight crepe-like fabric for the body of the short and a 2.5" wide spandex waistband that sits right at the hip, both of which dried faster than any other material in the competition.
+It has a lightweight crepe-like fabric for the body of the short and a 2.5" wide spandex waistband that sits right at the hip, both of which dried just as fast as any other material in the competition.
 Additionally, the liner of these shorts was by far the most comfortable, with an elastic edge that lays flat and grips at the same time.
 The curved seaming and overlapping fabric is a clean and flattering cut.

 We do have a few reservations about the length of these shorts, as it should be noted they don't provide any protection from chafing.
 If you are prone to this, perhaps look on for a longer inseam option.
 Also, these are quite expensive relative to other options.
 These critiques aside, the Lululemon Speed Up is an amazing lightweight and fast-drying option for your long run days.